k2bd/typen/README.md

 ## Strict Enforcement

 Type hints can also be required with the `@strict_type_hints` decorator.
 Both of the following examples will raise an exception.
+Without strict enforcement, parameters and return values without type hints can have any value.

 ```python
 @strict_type_hints